How do podcasts make money?

 I’ve yet to try this myself (it seems weird for a business show to ask for money, right?), though listeners have voluntarily PayPal’d me a few dollars or sent Amazon gift cards my way.
 Pretty sweet!

-So far all of these podcast monetization strategies have relied on at least some listeners tuning in.
+So far most of these podcast monetization strategies have relied on at least some listeners tuning in.

 This content re-purposing strategy can earn you money even if no one ever listens to your show.

-For example, The Side Hustle Path series on Amazon is almost entirely derived from podcast content.
+For example, my original Side Hustle Path series on Amazon was almost entirely derived from podcast content.
 And despite the first book being free to download in digital form, over 400 people have ordered the paperback version, earning me over $1100 in the last 3 years.

 Portions of Buy Buttons were also sourced The Side Hustle Show interviews, and that book earned around $18,000 in its first year.

-Not all podcasters are fans of this strategy, but I syndicate my episodes to YouTube.
+Not all podcasters are fans of this strategy, but for years I syndicated my episodes to YouTube.

-(I use a tool called TunestoTube.com to get this done.)
+(I used a tool called TunestoTube.com to get this done; today I use Headliner.app, but don’t do every episode.)

-I joke I have the world’s worst YouTube channel because there are very few actual videos — my “videos” are mostly just placeholder images and the mp3 podcast episodes.
+I joked I had the world’s worst YouTube channel because there were very few actual videos — my “videos” are mostly just placeholder images and the mp3 podcast episodes.

 And while most episodes don’t get a ton of traction on YouTube, some have tens of thousands of views.